 Prescribed textbooks should only be purchased after students receive confirmation that the course will proceed.
 This usually occurs around 5 days prior to class commencement.

 Prescribed textbooks should only be purchased after confirmation is received from us that the course will proceed.
 This usually occurs up to 5 days prior to class commencement.

 Become a member and get up to 50% off everything – online, on your tablet or mobile, or in over 60 stores.

 Take your enrolment confirmation and a copy of this page to the Language Book Centre to receive a 10% discount off the price of the recommended text or foreign language dictionaries for your course.

 - $100 repeat class ($200 for Intensive Chinese Classes) - Conditions apply

 - Small class size (~20 max)

 - Central location

-Language courses are offered in four semesters each year, approximately in January, April, July and October.
+Language courses are offered in four terms each year, approximately in January, April, July and October.
 Try our Language Proficiency Calculator to work out which language level is right for you.

 What others say about this course.